jsforce/jsforce-website/src/documents/blog/posts/20140115-jsforce-repl-tips.html.md

 But inputting password to establish connection for each time is sometime considered to be a painful work.

 JSforce supports OAuth2 authorization to establish connection.
 OAuth2 has a mechanism to refresh access token after the session expiration, which is called refresh token flow.
-JSforce REPL has built-in ability to initiate OAuth flow, obtain refesh token, and keep it securely in OS filesystem.
+JSforce REPL has built-in ability to initiate OAuth flow, obtain refresh token, and keep it securely in OS file system.
 So you don't have to worry about handling it.

 To be authorized in JSforce via OAuth2, use `.authorize` command instead of `.connect`.